ClaudioCamile/voice-accessible-internet/README.md

 # voice accessiblity for the internet

-One of the things that excites me the most and makes me passionate is dealing with the endless realms of voice recognition [testimonials, research, learning coding, etc.] It can be said that this is just the tip of the iceberg, I know things are not really new , and many friends everywhere have done wonderful things long before That I "hatched the egg," but I just admit it's a simple fascinating tool.
+One of the things that excites me the most and makes me passionate about is dealing with the endless realms of voice recognition specs, researches, learning, coding, etc'...
+It can be said that this is just the tip of the iceberg, I know things are not really new , and many friends everywhere have done wonderful things long before That I "hatched the egg," but I just admit it's a simple fascinating tool.

 Now let's leave for a second the big money of security and identification, smart homes, court detention facilities and more - countless applications.